vinodpasalkar/CodingChallenge/README.md

 5. Running your first test

+Please download the appropriate chromedriver file depending on your OS type and provide correct path for the same in the serenity.properties file.

 To execute a particular test by tag run below command on terminal by going to the project directory

 mvn clean verify -Dmetafilter="+scenario name"